Posted/Effective: 23 FEB 2021

 10.01 Customer’s Indemnifications.
 Customer will defend, indemnify, and hold harmless Company and its Affiliates (as defined in Section 10.04) from any third-party claim, suit, or proceeding arising out or related to Customer’s alleged or actual use of, misuse of, or failure to use the Service.
 Claims, suits, and proceedings described in the preceding sentence exclude claims listed in Section 10.02 below but include: (a) claims by Users, including without limitation claims alleging any wrongs related to recruitment, hiring, or employment (including those related to Section 4.03 (Hiring Practices),and applicable laws; (b) claims related to Customer violation of applicable law (including privacy obligations); (c) claims alleging that TestMaker Content or other Customer-provided materials used with the Service infringe or violate intellectual property or privacy rights or defame or libel any person or entity; and (d) claims alleging failure of the Service, provided that such failure is not caused by a breach of the Agreement by Company or by Company’s willful misconduct.

 10.02 Company’s IP Indemnification.
-We will defend and indemnify Customer from any third-party claim, suit, or proceeding arising out of, related to, or alleging infringement of any U.S. patent, copyright, or trade secret by the Service.
+We will defend and indemnify Customer from any third-party claim, suit, or proceeding arising out of, related to, or alleging infringement of any U.S. or Australian patent, copyright, or trade secret by the Service.
 Company’s indemnity obligations do not apply to the extent that a claim, suit, or proceeding arises out of: (a) Customer’s breach of this Agreement; (b) Customer’s unauthorized use or modification of the Service; (c) Company’s modification of the Service in compliance with specifications provided by Customer; or (d) use of the Service in combination with hardware or software not provided by Company.

 10.03 Indemnification re ZipRecruiter.
 The provisions of this Section 10.03 will only apply if Customer has a ZR-Included Order.
 To the maximum extent permitted by applicable law, Customer agrees to defend, indemnify and hold harmless Company and its Affiliates (as defined below in Section 10.04) from and against any and all claims, damages, obligations, losses, liabilities, costs or debt, and expenses (including but not limited to all legal fees and expenses) arising out of or related to: (a) Customer’s use of and access to ZRCredits (as defined in Section 2.06) or any other product or service provided by ZipRecruiter, Inc. (collectively, the “ZipRecruiter Services”), including any data or content transmitted or received by Customer; (b) Customer’s violation of any term of any agreement that it may have with ZipRecruiter, Inc., including without limitation Customer’s breach of any of the representations and warranties therein; (c) Customer’s violation of any third-party rights, including without limitation any right of privacy or intellectual property rights, in its use of the ZipRecruiter Services; (d) Customer’s violation of any applicable law, rule or regulation, including, without limitation, Customer’s violation of the US Fair Credit Reporting Act and any applicable data protection laws, in its use of the ZipRecruiter Services; (e) any claims or damages that arise as a result of Customer’s content used with the ZipRecruiter Services; (f) any other party’s access and use of the ZipRecruiter Services with Customer’s account or log-in information; and (g) Customer’s intentional or willful misconduct, or negligence in its use of the ZipRecruiter Services.